INN/docs/projects/audience-development-sprints/audience-development-sprints.md

 # Sprint Schedule

 *Week 1*  What's Your Purpose?
-Before participating in the Week 1 Hangout, please fill out a [Lean Canvas](https://leanstack.com/) to describe your organization's purpose, and fill out the analytics portion of the audience development plan template.
+Before participating in the Week 1 Hangout, please fill out a [Lean Canvas](https://leanstack.com/) to describe your organization's purpose, and fill out the analytics baseline portion of the audience development plan template.
+This will require some research by you using Google Analytics for your site.
 You will get an email with the audience development plan template from the sprint leader.

 *Week 2* Strengths & Weaknesses Identify your organization's strengths and weaknesses when it comes to online audience.
 Before participating in the Week 2 Hangout, fill out the Channels portion of the audience development plan template.